 Letters, cover and otherwise

 Resume Genius also provides some free information covering letter writing.
 You don’t need a subscription to see their thoughts on how to write a cover letter.
 Templates and sample letters are available for free download, and surprisingly, there are no apparent gotchas attached.
-The free templates are particularly useful.
+The free professional templates are particularly useful.
 If you’re not comfortable using a template, you can also base your cover letter on the sample they provide in the post.
 There are no full application examples available on the site, but even a complete newbie to the world of job searching can usually cook up a cover letter for resume based applications after reading through a few posts.

 The only caveat to this otherwise valuable gift is that using the provided samples without changing them is likely to damage your reputation with a hiring manager.
 Even if you’re not a confident writer, it’s always better to submit a thank-you in your voice.
 Anyway, you can’t risk running into someone else who is aware of Resume Genius and has seen their sample business letters!
 For the surest route to success, download the templates, which you can edit in either Microsoft Word or its free clone, LibreOffice, and follow the instructions.